giorgiop94/giorgio-blog/_blog/writing/collective-renaissance.md

 However, given the increasing possibility of environmental and societal collapse, it’s safe to expect that most collectives will have a tendency to care for the health of their local bio-region, think about food production, and co-create new cultures that better promote human flourishing (thus regenerating land and culture).

-Just like it happens for startups, certainly (https://aeon.co/essays/like-start-ups-most-intentional-communities-fail-why) (and with failure there are always lessons to learn), but some will also succeed, providing inspiration and guidance for further experiments.
+Just like it happens for startups, certainly [a lot of experiments will fail](https://aeon.co/essays/like-start-ups-most-intentional-communities-fail-why) (and with failure there are always lessons to learn), but some will also succeed, providing inspiration and guidance for further experiments.

 Clearly, the comparison with startups can only go so far.